dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 Dapr Shared was created for these scenario, extending the Dapr sidecar model with two new deployment approaches: `DaemonSet` and `Deployment`.

 {{% alert title="Important" color="primary" %}}
-No matter which strategy you choose, it is important to understand that in most use cases, you will have one instance of Dapr Shared (Helm release) per service (app-id).
+No matter which strategy you choose, it is important to understand that in most use cases, you have one instance of Dapr Shared (Helm release) per service (app-id).
 This means that if you have an application composed of three microservices, each service is recommended to have its own Dapr Shared instance.
-Check the step-by-step tutorial using Kubernetes KinD to see an application using Dapr Shared.
+Try the `hello kubernetes` with Dapr Shared tutorial linked at the bottom of this page.
 {{% /alert %}}